zeroheight-demos/zeroheight-instance-creator-plugin/README.md

-# Zeroheight Instance Creator
+# zeroheight Instance Creator

-A Figma plugin that helps you create instance tables for all prop variations of a component, perfect for documenting components in Zeroheight.
+A Figma plugin that helps you create instance tables for all prop variations of a component, perfect for documenting components in zeroheight.

 ## Features